Luisa Roldán: Early life

 Roldán had seven children, two of whom survived to adulthood.
-Of the five who died, the cause of death in two cases was malnutrition.
-During her time working for Charles II, Roldán, her husband, and their children all suffered from hunger owing to a general shortage of food during the country's economic crisis.
+During her time working for Charles II, Roldán, her husband, and their children all suffered during the country's economic crisis.

 She tried to improve her financial situation by appealing to Charles II's second wife, Queen Maria Anna for help.
-The queen responded by sending money, but it proved insufficient.
-Luisa's husband, Tomás de Arcos hoped to improve matters by applying for a position at court, but was unsuccessful.
+The queen responded by granting money, but it proved insufficient.
+Luisa's husband, Luis Antonio de los Arcos hoped to improve matters by applying for a position at court, but was unsuccessful.

 Roldán's husband did play a part in marketing her work and extending her reputation.
 Charles II commissioned a sculpture titled of Nazareno ("Penitent"), but, following Charles's death, this remained in the artist's workshop.
-Her husband tried to have the sculpture sent to Rome through the recommendation of influential contacts, but it proved not to be to the liking of the intended recipient.
+Her husband tried to have the sculpture sent to Rome through the recommendation of influential contacts, but instead it was purchased by a convent in Sisante, Cuenca.

 Roldán died in poverty in Madrid in 1706.

 Major works

 Roldán's works are strongly characterized as possessing "clearly delineated profiles, thick locks of hair, billowing draperies, and mystical faces with delicate eyes, knitting brows, rosy cheeks, and slightly parted lips."
 The "knitted brows" that are sometimes noted in her terracotta angels are not usually seen in her works in wood, which are characterized by open, evenly arched brows.
 Her St. Ginés de la Jara, made around 1692, is now at the Getty Center.
 Unlike the billowing cape of her St Michael in El Escorial, the robe worn by the Getty's San Gines is very still.
 Processional statues whose creation can be safely attributed to her include statues of the Virgen de la Soledad, Mary Magdalen, and Jesus.
 Her sculpture of the Virgen de la Soledad appeared in several Catholic Churches and appealed to many people from different social classes.
 In Cadiz, works by her include statues of Anthony of Padua, Ecce Homo, and Saints Servandus and Cermanus.

 She was a prolific sculptor.
 Much of her work comprised religious sculptures for churches.
 For example, the sculptures of the holy saints, Archangel Saint Michael and Mary Magdalene.
 While living in Madrid she also made small terracotta works popular with the petty bourgeoisie.
 The smaller works could be used for personal devotion and took the forms of religious scenes, human forms and animals.
 Her pieces were widely distributed in Andalusia, as well as in Madrid, Móstoles and Sisante (Province of Cuenca), New York, London, Ontario, Los Angeles and Chicago.

-The following are among her most noted works that remain in churches:
+The following sculptures in Spanish churches are attributed to her: